 In her free time, Nikki enjoys spending time with her family (including 3 dogs and 3 cats), working out and hosting karaoke.

-Gray is a trainer for both DogSpeak and Retrieving Independence.
-His main focuses are teaching dogs appropriate manners, helping daycare supervisors succeed and assisting with service dog training.
-Gray is the primary trainer for our membership program, and also teaches group classes at Greymont Kennel and Crossroads Pet Professionals.
+Gray Peebles has been a trainer with DogSpeak since 2017.
+He is the Director of Program Curriculum for Retrieving Independence.
+His main focuses are teaching dogs appropriate manners, helping dog daycare supervisors succeed and assisting with service dog training.
+Gray is the primary trainer for our DogSpeak packages, and also teaches group classes.
+He is also certified in canine nutrition.